-Design: CRC is in the thirty-sixth month of their contract and has completed design activities.
+Design: CRC is in the thirty-seventh month of their contract and has completed design activities.

 There was a design issue with regard to the access to the tie-breaker stations.
 CRC proposed a design that required access to the rear of the DC circuit breaker enclosure be gained from outside the building.
 Although this configuration was used in Phase 1 of the Project and is used by other transit properties, WMATA believes this configuration exposes WMATA employees to an increased risk of electrical shock or burns, and exposes the equipment to the intrusion of dirt, debris and precipitation when the rear door of the building is opened.
 WMATA formally notified MWAA that the proposed configuration is not acceptable.
 WMATA disapproved any submittals that incorporated this tie-breaker configuration and requested that MWAA provide a hazard analysis.
 A Hazard Analysis dated October 15, 2015 was submitted to WMATA by MWAA.
-At the February 3, 2016 Update Meeting, WMATA reported that a letter dated February 3, 2016 to MWAA evaluated the eleven conditions and responded to WMATA by letter dated April 7, 2016 that they accepted WMATA's conditions and have directed the contractor to incorporate them in its design.
+At the February 3, 2016 Update Meeting, WMATA reported that a letter dated February 3, 2016 to MWAA stated that the mitigation concepts were acceptable to WMATA, subject to eleven conditions.
+MWAA evaluated the eleven conditions and responded to WMATA by letter dated April 7, 2016 that they accepted WMATA's conditions and have directed the contractor to incorporate them in its design.

 Commonwealth of Virginia's Stormwater Management Regulations: MWAA has also requested that CRC comply with the latest stormwater management regulations.
-MWAA explained that the changes to revised stormwater regulations require that instead of constructing water retention ponds, CRC will be required to construct a variety of water treatment facilities that focus on water quantity and treating water quality.
-CRC plans to integrate the stormwater redesign into design and construction schedules.
-During the June 5, 2014 meeting, MWAA explained that CRC is required to comply with the Commonwealth of Virginia's SWM Part II-B criteria.
-MWAA added that although the Virginia Stormwater Management Program (VSMP) Construction Permit allows CRC to be "grand-fathered" into the prior regulations, Virginia Department of Environmental Quality (DEQ) encouraged CRC to comply with the revised criteria to be current with the regulations.
+MWAA explained that the changes to revised stormwater regulations require that instead of constructing water retention ponds, CRC will be required to construct a variety of water treatment facilities that focus on water quantity and treating water quality These treatment facilities, or Best Management Practices (BMP), are designed to eliminate pollutants to the stormwater entering the Chesapeake Bay.
+MWAA stated that although the Virginia Stormwater Management Program (VSMP) Construction Permit allows CRC to be "grand-fathered" into the prior regulations, Virginia Department of Environmental Quality (DEQ) encouraged CRC to comply with the revised criteria to be current with the regulations.
 In addition, MWAA made a policy decision to implement the revisions to be compliant with the latest regulations.